Introducing Tachyon Platform

-Client Secret this should be set to the specific client secret value that has been created for your chosen Enterprise Application
+Client Secret this should be set to the specific client secret value created for your chosen Enterprise Application.

-The new connector has now been added and a new action that can be used to run the connector has been created in the background, called Sync Data - InTune Inventory.
+The new connector has now been added and a new action to run the connector has been created in the background, called:

-- Select the Intune connector by checking the box at the left-hand end of its entry in the Connectors table.
+- Select the Microsoft Office 365 connector by checking the box at the left-hand end of its entry in the Connectors table.

 - Click the Test button.